wp-plugins/rs-head-cleaner/readme.txt

 Tested up to: 3.9
 Stable tag: trunk

-This plugin cleans up a number of issues, improving speed, efficiency, SEO, and user experience.
-It removes junk code from the HEAD & HTTP headers, moves JavaScript from header to footer, hides the WP Version, and  fixes the "Read more" link so it displays the entire post.
+This plugin cleans up a number of issues, doing the work of multiple plugins, improving speed, efficiency, security, SEO, and user experience.

 == Description ==